Jacob “Jake” Ramsey Linstrom

 As a freshman at Southern Oregon University, he contracted Goodpasture Syndrome, a very rare autoimmune disease which attacked his lungs and kidneys, ultimately shutting down his kidneys.
 He began dialysis in Medford, OR while attending SOU classes and working as a cook in the cafeteria.
 It became necessary for Jacob to abandon his dreams of acting or education and return home in 2012.

-Jacob is survived by his parents, Brian and Julie, grandparents Sonia and Doug Waters of Carson City, NV, great grandmother Vera Waters, numerous relatives in Las Vegas, NV, godparents Maureen and Dan Maherr, uncles Barry and Terry Linstrom, uncle Larry, aunts Kathy and Pat all of Omaha, NE, numerous cousins and “brothers” Chris, Tony, Mitch and Dakota.
+Jacob is survived by his parents, Brian and Julie, Grandparents Sonia and Doug Waters of Carson City, NV, Great Grandmother Vera Waters, numerous relatives in Las Vegas, NV, Godparents Maureen and Dan Maher, Uncles Barry and Terry Linstrom, Uncle Larry, Aunts Kathy and Pat all of Omaha, NE, numerous cousins and “brothers” Chris, Tony, Mitch, Dakota and John.

-Two visitations are planned to accommodate 50 people or less gathering on Friday, June 12th from 5pm-8pm and Monday, June 15th from 3pm-6pm.
-Both will be held at FitzHenry’s Funeral Home, 3945 Fairview Dr. Carson City, NV
+There will be a Visitation on Monday, June 15th from 3pm-6pm at FitzHenry’s Funeral Home, 3945 Fairview Dr. Carson City, NV.

 The family would like to thank all of the Da Vita staff for their care and support of Jacob.